Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Schizophrenia is an extremely serious and disabling mental disorder, which only affects less than one percent of the population in the United States.
 If you or a loved one falls into this small group, the team at Hope Mental Health can help.
-Satu H. Woodland, PMHCNS-BC, APRN, and Cody Haas, PMHNP-BC, APRN, at Hope Mental Health find solutions for schizophrenic patients in the Boise, Idaho, area, allowing them to regain control of their lives.
+Satu H. Woodland, PMHCNS-BC, APRN, at Hope Mental Health find solutions for schizophrenic patients in the Meridian and Boise, Idaho, areas, allowing them to regain control of their lives.
 To learn more about managing schizophrenia, please call or request an appointment using the online booking feature.

 Schizophrenia is a complex, and chronic brain disorder that governs how a person thinks, feels, and acts.
 Schizophrenia typically presents itself between the ages of 16 and 30, and it affects men and women equally, though men appear to present symptoms at an earlier age than women.